filipsnastins/concurrency-control-with-dynamodb/README.md

 Since pessimistic locks provide access to a resource modification to a single request at a time, it results in a performance and throughput penalty.
 Lock acquisition is a multiple-step process: acquire a lock, query the objects, and release the lock.
-While the lock is held, other requests will fail or will be continuously retried until they succeed.
+While the lock is held, other requests must wait until the lock is released.
 It increases contention and latency.
 Even if no conflicts would've occurred between the concurrent requests, they still must wait for their turn to acquire the lock.

-When using pessimistic locks with DynamoDB, the application can't take advantage of the database's eventual consistency data model.
+When using pessimistic locks with DynamoDB, the application can't take advantage of the database's eventual consistency model.
 Using pessimistic locking as the primary concurrency control mechanism in DynamoDB strips away the benefits of using a distributed database.
 The optimistic concurrency control mechanism, described in the next section, better aligns with DynamoDB's data modeling approach.